Bridging Communities to Wellness

 - Use #BeTheOneSMC to share how you are helping to reduce stigma.

-- Share our MHAM posts throughout the month on the San Mateo County Health System’s facebook page.
+- Share our MHAM posts throughout the month on San Mateo County Health’s facebook page.

 Every moment you take to educate others or share a story of hope and recovery, you are reducing stigma.
 Thank you for all your contributions, big or small, to May Mental Health Awareness Month!